Donald Charles Cameron (politician)

-Early life and military career
+Early life

+Cameron was born in Brisbane on 19 November 1879.
+He was one of five children born to Sarah Annie (née Lodge) and John Cameron.
+His mother died in 1893 and his father had one further child from his second marriage.

+Cameron's father was a pastoralist of Scottish descent who had been born in British Guiana and arrived in Victoria as a child.
+He later amassed substantial pastoral holdings in Queensland.
+Cameron spent his early childhood at Kensington Downs, a family-owned grazing property near Longreach.
+He attended Toowoomba Grammar School and Brisbane Grammar School and subsequently obtained work as a clerk at the Queensland Meat Export and Agency Company, where his father was chairman of the board.

+Military service

-Born in Brisbane, the son of a grazier, he was educated at Toowoomba Grammar School and Brisbane Grammar School.
-He served with the Queensland Imperial Bushmen in the Second Boer War and with American forces in China during the Boxer Rebellion.
+Cameron volunteered for the Queensland Imperial Bushmen in the Second Boer War and with American forces in China during the Boxer Rebellion.
 He managed the family property, Kensington Downs, along with his brothers between 1902 and 1914, when he enlisted in World War I. He was shot through the liver and lung at the Battle of Gallipoli, and finished the First World War as a lieutenant colonel in command of the 5th Light Horse Regiment.
 He was mentioned in despatches, received the Order of the Nile, and was appointed a Companion of the Order of St Michael and St George for his war service.

 Politics

 In 1919 he won the seat of Brisbane for the Nationalist Party of Australia, holding it until he was defeated by the Australian Labor Party in 1931.
-In 1934 he won the nearby seat of Lilley, but retired in 1937.
+In 1934 he won the nearby seat of Lilley.
 In 1932 he was made a Knight Commander of the Order of St Michael and St George.

+Cameron resigned from the House of Representatives on 21 September 1937 to contest the Senate at the 1937 federal election.
+He was unsuccessful and subsequently retired from politics.